drostron/slamdata-docs/source/helpful-tips.rst

 ---------------------------

-This section goes into more advanced queries that include documents with nested data, documents that utilize schema as data, and multicollection JOINs.
+This section goes into more advanced queries that include documents with nested data, documents that utilize schema as data, and multi-collection JOINs.

-The following examples assume a document structure similar to the following:

-**NOTE**: this is fictitious sample data, randomly generated
+The following examples assume a document structure similar to the following, using fictitious sample data, randomly generated:

 .. code-block:: json